-Pursuant to Section 4.3.4(K), Development Standards Matrix, the required front setback is 25 feet for the R-1-A zoning requirements.
-The request is to reduce the minimum required front (east) setback, from 25 feet to a range of 9 feet 8 inches - 12 feet 7 inches for additions to the front of the existing contributing structure.
+Pursuant to Section 4.3.4(K), Development Standards Matrix, the required front setback is 25' for the R-1-A zoning requirements.
+The revised request is to reduce the minimum required front (east) setback, from 25' to 9' 8" - 12' 7" for additions to the existing contributing structure.